Dylan-Ranger/sanitise/README.md

 ## Testing

-I wrote unit tests for each application layer using Mockito and JUnit, covering repositories, services, and controllers.
-I also tested all edge cases of the sanitization algorithm to ensure robust functionality.
+I wrote unit tests for each application layer on the back end using Mockito and JUnit.
+I covered repositories, services, and controllers.
+I also tested all edge cases of the sanitisation algorithm to ensure robust functionality.
 Although I intended to write component-based tests for the React UI, I ran out of time and instead manually tested the frontend.

 All backend tests runnable via runnning `./mvnw test` in the main directory.

 ## Documentation
 The initial setup has been done for openapi docs in the project.
 You can access the docs here [This link](http://localhost:8080/docs.html)

 ## Setup Instructions